What are blackberries?

 An animal study by the Nutritional Neuroscience Journal found that including blackberries regularly in the diet improved both motor and cognitive function which may provide benefits in humans.
 If you like foraging for your berries then a study by the European Journal of Nutrition will be of interest; they found that consuming wild blackberries may provide a protective effect on the brain thanks to their rich polyphenol content.
 It is also worth noting that blackberries are a good source of the mineral manganese which plays an important role in brain function, deficiencies of this mineral have been found to increase the risk of conditions such as epilepsy.

 Discover the 10 foods that can boost your brainpower.

-There have been several studies into the anti-inflammatory effects of blackberries, which suggest that they could offer protection against inflammatory conditions such as arthritis, although more research is needed.
+There have been several studies examining the anti-inflammatory effects of blackberries, which suggest they may offer protection against inflammatory conditions like arthritis, although more research is needed.
 One study in particular documented that blackberries reduced inflammation in gastric conditions, such as stomach ulcers, by as much as 88%.

 Discover Arthritis Research UK’s top 5 diet tips to ease arthritis.

 A 2013 study by the Journal of Periodontal Research found that blackberries have antibacterial properties, as well as anti-inflammatory and anti-viral effects.
 This potentially may offer a natural therapy approach against tooth infections.
 Blackberries also appear to have antiviral properties – research has shown that blackberry extract could help to treat cold sores when applied topically.